-Kieran is Professor of Law and Transitional Justice at the School of Law and a Senior Research Fellow at the Institute of Conflict Transformation and Social Justice, Queen’s University Belfast.
+Kieran is Professor of Law and Transitional Justice at the School of Law and a Senior Research Fellow at the The Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University Belfast.

 He has conducted research in over a dozen conflicted or transitional countries contexts on topics including politically motivated prisoners, ex-combatants, victims, amnesties, truth recovery, human rights, restorative justice and the role of lawyers in conflict transition.